ipolitun/hotel-demand-forecasting/README.md

   inside FastAPI routes to guarantee proper session lifecycle management.
 * HTTP clients — downstream calls should reuse the router’s app-scoped `httpx.AsyncClient` provided by the `get_http_client` dependency to avoid connection churn and to respect shared timeouts.
+* Router responsibilities — the Router is intentionally designed as a thin orchestration layer and does not contain business logic beyond authentication, authorization, and request routing.
-* Background work — CPU-bound tasks like CSV parsing are offloaded with `asyncio.to_thread` within the data interface service; follow the same pattern for additional heavy workloads.
+* Background work — CPU-bound tasks such as CSV parsing are offloaded using `asyncio.to_thread` within the data interface service.
+Similar patterns can be applied to other isolated CPU-heavy tasks.

 ## Troubleshooting
-* **Auth failures** — ensure `SECRET_KEY`, `ALGORITHM`, and API keys seeded in the `hotel` table match what the auth service expects.
+* **Auth failures** — ensure JWT configuration (`JWT_SECRET_KEY`, `JWT_HASH_ALGORITHM`) is consistent
-* **Scheduler requests fail** — verify the scheduler is using a valid system token obtained from the auth service and that `ROUTER_SERVICE_URL` points to the running router instance.
+  between the router and auth services, and that Redis is available for refresh token validation.
-* **Missing forecasts** — load historical bookings via `/data/import-bookings` and confirm the prediction service successfully persisted results to the `predictions` table; the data interface service will raise `NoForecastError` until matching records exist.
+* **Missing forecasts** — ensure historical bookings have been uploaded via `/data/import-bookings` and that the prediction service has successfully persisted forecast results to the `predictions` table.
+Until matching records exist, forecast retrieval endpoints may return a `NoForecastError`.